Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 - RAM, number of cores, storage space, etc.
 - Create a guide on how to communicate your full stack app or business use cas:, simultaneous users, memory use by the process and memory,  bandwidth use, storage disk space, etc to a server specialist that can decide the package and maybe install the architecture in the terminal.
 - Does pricing include cpanel and os license?
-	- Or choose a free web hosting control panel and free linux distro?
+	- Cpanel requires monthly payments and some Linux distros also require monthly payments.
+Or choose a free web hosting control panel and free linux distro?
 Downside of free may be lack of features and/or more custom terminal command work.
 Eg. Ubuntu 22 with CloudPanel
-- If rented colocation
+- If rented colocation (may have to ask their sales / support / etc)
 	- Do we have an online remote access tool like IPMI (Intelligent Platform Management Interface) so we can do recovery, reinstallation, etc. Otherwise we have to ask support team to reinstall which could take hours and have our website downtime for hours.
 	- Is there hardware virtualization supported on the CPU?
 This lets me create VMs that act like VPS, so I can house all business logic in the VPS and restart the VPS from my dedicated server SSH.
 Crashes would affect the in-housed VPS instead of the dedicated server.
 This prevents having to rely on the support team and I can get right to restarting, minimizing downtime.
 		- If there's hardware virtualization, is KVM (kernel) type of hardware virtualization supported?
 That's faster than the other types of hardware virtualization